 S

-SABBATICAL - A change of duties that neither diminishes nor increases the extent of the person's employment with the university.
+SABBATICAL - A temporary change of duties that neither diminishes nor increases the extent of the person's employment with the university.
 The recipient remains employed by the university during the entire term of the sabbatical to the same extent employed while on regular assignment, regardless of the compensation agreed upon for the term of the sabbatical.
 SCHOLARSHIP - The original intellectual work of faculty that includes:

 The discovery, application, and/or assimilation of new knowledge and the dissemination of that knowledge.
 This work includes conducting research projects; securing and administering grants and contracts; writing/editing books, articles, and other research-based materials representing one's original or collaborative research; developing new clinical practice models; presentations at scholarly conferences.